• Skip to primary navigation

 beurre manié added to beef daube

-Beurre manié and mushrooms being added to the French stew.
+Beurre manié and mushrooms are added to the French stew.

 • Spinach salad.
 This fresh spinach salad really helps lighten up this rich stew and makes the perfect side.